PavanRangani/docs/docs/prd/gifting/add-edit-delete-prior-year-record.md

 - Does not allow to enter future year record.
 - System does not allow to enter record for the year which is already exists in ledger.
 - System always ensures that GST gift amount is less than Annual Gift amount (Because GST is subset of Lifetime).
+- Suppose one Individual has no Gifts given ever.
+Current year is 2021.
+So when Clarius user adds prior year record for 2016, system auto generates records in summary tab from 2016 to 2021.
+So after adding If user wants to add manual data for 2017, user can not add new record.
+But 2017 row is already generated in summary tab.
+So user can edit it and

 ### UX Rule

-- Summary tab has ADD button.
-On click opens Add dialog of Prior year.
+- Lifetime & GST Summary shows one ADD button.
+On click of it, opens Add dialog of Prior year.
 - Year
   - Its year input and mandatory field.
   - Its value always greater than or equal to 1980.